UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Organization (Org)

-A top level container in vCloud Director that contains one or more VDCs and owns all the virtual resources used by those VDCs.
+A top level container in vCloud Director/VMware Cloud Director that contains one or more VDCs and owns all the virtual resources used by those VDCs.

 ## P